anonymouzz/py-mysql2pgsql/README.rst

 Note that when migrating, it's sometimes possible to knock your sequences out of whack.
 When this happens, you may get IntegrityErrors about your primary keys saying things like, "duplicate key value violates unique constraint."
-See `this page <https://wiki.postgresql.org/wiki/Fixing_Sequences>`_ for a fix
+See `this page <https://wiki.postgresql.org/wiki/Fixing_Sequences>`_ for a fix.

-In some cases, you may get:
-  IngegrityError: insert or update on table 'refs_table'
-    violates freign key constraint 'id_refs_main_table_id'.
+In some cases, you may get:   IngegrityError: insert or update on table 'refs_table' violates freign key constraint 'id_refs_main_table_id'.
 DETAIL: Key (id)=123 is not present in table 'main_table'.
 In this case, `--single-transaction` key may help.

 Due to different naming conventions in mysql an postgrsql, there is a chance